MI5 and FBI join forces to warn against threat posed by China

 “We plan to grow as much again, while also maintaining significant effort against Russian and Iranian covert threats.”

-Telling of the CCP’s use of clandestine, coercive or corrupt methods to “deceptive” plots to buy and exert influence as well as using “sophisticated interference efforts”, Mr McCallum said the threat was a “co-ordinated campaign on a grand scale”.
+Describing the CCP’s use of clandestine, coercive or corrupt methods to launch “deceptive” plots to buy and exert influence as well as the use of “sophisticated interference efforts”, Mr McCallum said the threat was a “co-ordinated campaign on a grand scale”, while Mr Wray described it as “breathtaking”.

-Mr Wray warned that if China was to try to “forcibly take over Taiwan” it would “represent one of the most horrific business disruptions the world has ever seen”.
+If China was to try to “forcibly take over Taiwan” it would “represent one of the most horrific business disruptions the world has ever seen”, the FBI boss said, adding that he was “confident in saying that China is drawing all sorts of lessons from what’s happening with Russia and its invasion of Ukraine”.

+“I don’t have any reason to think their interest in Taiwan has abated in any fashion,” he said.

+The FBI has substantially increased its investigations into China in recent years, with about 2,000 probes at present and a new one opened every 12 hours on average, Mr Wray told reporters.

-Describing the threat as a “complex, enduring and pervasive danger” to “innovative businesses”, Mr Wray said: “We consistently see that it’s the Chinese government that poses the biggest long-term threat to our economic and national security, and by ‘our’, I mean both our nations, along with our allies in Europe and elsewhere.”
+Describing the threat as a “complex, enduring and pervasive danger” to “innovative businesses” which was “getting worse” and was “even more serious” than many realise, he said: “We consistently see that it’s the Chinese government that poses the biggest long-term threat to our economic and national security, and by our I mean both our nations, along with our allies in Europe and elsewhere.”

-He told the audience the Chinese government is “set on stealing your technology, whatever it is that makes your industry tick, and using it to undercut your business and dominate your market.”
+Mr Wray told the audience Beijing’s administration is “set on stealing your technology, whatever it is that makes your industry tick, and using it to undercut your business and dominate your market”.

+Over the last year the UK has shared intelligence about Chinese cyber threats with 37 countries and in May disrupted a “sophisticated threat” against aerospace companies, Mr McCallum said, adding that visa reforms had seen 50 students linked to Chinese military, the People’s Liberation Army, leave the UK.

+He cited a series of examples of Chinese interference, including the case of a British aviation expert who was approached online and offered an “attractive employment opportunity” which saw him twice travel to China to be “wined and dined” before being asked, and paid for, technical information on military aircraft by a company which was a front for Chinese intelligence officers.

+“China has for far too long counted on being everybody’s second-highest priority,” Mr Wray said, adding: “They are not flying under the radar any more.”

+The UK needs to become a “harder target” by becoming more aware of the risks, Mr McCallum said, as he highlighted how proposed laws in the National Security Bill, if passed, will provide a “long-needed and essential shift in powers to combat state threats”.

-Mr McCallum insisted the aim was “not to cut off from China”, adding: “We want a UK which is both connected and resilient.”
-He said the security chiefs were discussing the activities of certain parts of the Chinese state and “not the Chinese people” who they “wholeheartedly welcome”.
+But he said the aim was “not to cut off from China”, adding: “We want a UK which is both connected and resilient.”

 Register for free to continue reading